 - spreading spatula

-Wrap tightly in foil and store on your countertop for up to 3 days.
+Wrap White Chocolate Cranberry Bread in plastic wrap and store on your countertop for up to 3 days.
 You may also refrigerate for up to 5 days.
 The topping will get harder in the fridge.
-Have it sit out a little bit on the counter to soften before slicing and serving.
+Have the bread sit out on the counter to soften before slicing and serving.

-Freezing is only recommended if the bread does not have a topping.
+Freezing is only recommended if the bread does not have a topping; you may freeze loaf in freezer safe packaging for up to 3 months.

 📋Recipe